Last Updated on July 4, 2023 by Igor Karni

 - The electric motor must have a maximum power output of 250 watts and should not be able to propel the bike when travelling more than 25 km per hour (15.5 miles per hour)

-How is Lake District National Park organized, is it bicycle-friendly?
+Is Lake District National Park bicycle-friendly?

 The Lake District is very well equipped for cycling, as it includes a variety of road cycling and mountain biking routes.
 Route types are comprised of country lanes, off-road mountain trails, and official cycleways, and bridleways and difficulty levels range from easy to challenging.